richardbunk/ucg_research_catalogue/00_Governance/RCG-003-research-asset-and-information-architecture-standard.md

 **Document ID:** RCG-003
-**Title:** Research Asset & Information Architecture Standard **Version:** 1.0 (Draft)
+**Title:** Research Asset & Information Architecture Standard **Version:** 1.0
-**Status:** Foundational Governance
-**Authority Level:** Core Operational Standard
+**Status:** Canonical Foundational Governance **Authority Level:** Core Operational Standard

 ---

 # 1. Purpose

-This standard defines the organizational architecture governing all research assets within the Unified Composition Guide (UCG) Research Catalogue.
+This standard establishes the organizational architecture governing all research assets within the Unified Composition Guide (UCG) Research Catalogue.

-Where RCG-001 establishes the purpose of the Research Catalogue, and RCG-002 governs the transformation of research into reusable framework knowledge, RCG-003 establishes how research assets are organized, identified, related, and maintained throughout their lifecycle.
+Where RCG-001 establishes the purpose of the Research Catalogue, and RCG-002 governs the transformation of research into reusable framework knowledge, RCG-003 defines how research assets are organized, identified, related, and maintained throughout their lifecycle.

-The objective is to ensure that institutional knowledge remains:
+Its purpose is to ensure that institutional knowledge remains:

 * discoverable
 * traceable
 * maintainable
 * extensible
 * technology-independent
-* reusable across future generations of the UCG ecosystem
+* reusable across future editions of the Unified Composition Guide

+This standard governs information architecture rather than software implementation.

 ---